Same-sex marriage in the United States: Marriage statistics

 There is no complete data on the number of same-sex marriages conducted in the United States.
 Marriages and divorces are recorded by states, counties, and territories, plus New York City and the District of Columbia, but not by the Federal Government.
 States such as Oregon do not distinguish between opposite-sex and same-sex marriages in their official records.
 The legal records on marriage and divorce belong to the states.

 In August 2016, the Treasury Department estimated the number of same-sex marriages by linking the tax returns of same-sex couples who had filed jointly in 2014 with their Social Security records.
 (Although this method excluded couples who file singly, these are small in number; of all married couples who file taxes, 97.5% file jointly.)
 This research showed that in 2014 there were about 183,280 married same-sex couples in the country, or "roughly a third of 1 percent of all marriages" according to The New York Times.
 Numbers from 2015 showed a large increase to 250,450 marriages.
+According to Census Bureau data, heterosexual marriages still accounted for about 98 percent of marriages for people under 35 in 2021.

-According to the statistics, female couples were four times more likely to have children than male couples.
+According to the 2015 statistics, female couples were four times more likely to have children than male couples.
 Additionally, male couples earned a pretax average of $165,960 per year, while lesbian couples earned $118,415 and straight couples earned $115,210.
 The highest rates of female same-sex marriage were found in Oakland (2.1% of all marriages), Seattle, San Francisco, Springfield (MA) and Portland (OR), whereas gay male marriages were most frequent in San Francisco (3.2%), Washington D.C., New York City, Seattle and Fort Lauderdale.